Doctor-trusted hair loss treatments

 • Minoxidil hair care products, like the common topical solutions, can include different formulations of the medication, so not all minoxidil products are necessarily comparable to Rogaine products.

-• Current Nioxin products need more research to back their ability to increase hair growth.
+• Current Nioxin products need more research to demonstrate their ability to increase hair growth.

-If you have a specific medical condition causing hair loss, you may want to consider other options or speak with a medical professional, such as a dermatologist.
+If you have a specific medical condition causing hair loss, you may want to consider other options or speak with a healthcare professional, such as a dermatologist.

 15 Sources